Jordan Obita: Oxford United

 On 9 November, he signed for League One club Oxford United, his hometown club.

 Wycombe Wanderers

-On 29 January 2021, Obita joined Championship side Wycombe Wanderers on a two-and-a-half year deal for an undisclosed fee.
+On 29 January 2021, Obita joined Championship side Wycombe Wanderers on a two-and-a-half-year deal for an undisclosed fee.
+He left Wycombe during the 2023 close season after rejecting a new contract offer.

+Hibernian

+On 22 June 2023, Hibernian announced the signing of Obita to a two-year contract, with the option for a third year.
+On 19 March 2024 Hibernian announced that Obita had signed a new contract with the club until 30 June 2026.
+He extended that contract by another year in July 2025.

 International career

 Obita was born in England and is of Ugandan descent.

-Obita has represented England at under-18 and under-19 level.
+Obita represented England at under-18 and under-19 level.
 In May 2014 he was called up by the England under-20s and under-21s for the Toulon Tournament and a game against Wales.
-He was an unused substitute for the game against Wales but started the first game of the Toulon Tournament and scored the opener in a 3–0 win over Qatar.
+He was an unused substitute for the game against Wales, but started the first game of the Toulon Tournament and scored the opening goal in a 3–0 win over Qatar.

+In May 2025, Obita was called up to the Uganda squad for the first time for their matches against Cameroon and Gambia on 6 and 9 June.